Radiologic Technologies Program

 Q: What is the career outlook for a radiologic technologist?

 A: Employment data projections reveal strong growth potential for Radiologic Technologists, beginning with a median starting salary of $55,910, according to the Bureau of Labor Statistics.

 Q: I have my associate’s degree.
 Can I get credit for the courses I have already taken?

 A: Non-science credits will be evaluated by a case by case basis.
-Science Courses, such as Anatomy & Physiology, taken in the 3 last years will be accepted.
-For more information on our transfer policy, please contact our Admission office.
+Science courses, such as anatomy and physiology, taken in the 3 last years will be accepted.
+For more information on our transfer policy, please contact our Admission Office.

 Q: How are classes scheduled?

 A: The Bachelor of Science in Radiological Technologies is a full-time, daytime program.